24 2 211 2

 A lot of things can cause a boot loop and you can check them out below.

 Sorry to mention this, but sharing (or getting) apps and games using the Share It app does count as a ‘third party site’.
 Okay, maybe I exaggerated there, but if you get your apps from other sites and people – your phone might get in the boot loop crisis.
+By the way, to know if an app or game is safe to use on your phone, consider enabling your android phone’s ‘safe mode‘.

 Allowing or Blocking Third Party Apps from Getting Installed On Your Android Phone

-If you want to install third party apps and games (not recommended!)
+If you want to install third-party apps and games (not recommended!)
 Go to your android phone’s settings > Security > Scroll down and under “Device administration” you will see the option (unknown sources).
-Click on the toggle button that is next to “unknown sources” to allow third party apps to be installed on your android phone.
+Click on the toggle button that is next to “unknown sources” to allow third-party apps to be installed on your android phone.

-What’s A Hard Brick?
+What’s a Hard Brick?

 Sigh!
 You don’t want to know what a hard brick is; I mean, your phone getting ‘hard bricked’ is the worst and (at the same time) a rare thing to happen.
 A hard brick is when your phone doesn’t power on after you have flashed it.
 A phone not powering on (or not responding to the power button) is an example of a hard brick.
 Don’t freak out or panic though.
-I mean, I got you and you won’t hard brick your phone when you follow my instructions.
+I mean, I got you and you won’t hard brick your phone if you follow my instructions carefully.

-In simple terms, a soft brick is a software problem and a hard brick is a hardware problem.
+To simplify the two terms ‘soft brick’ and ‘hard brick’.
+I would say, a soft brick is a software problem and a hard brick is a hardware problem.

 Check the Following before You Flash Android Phone